In November 2009 there were 78,204 confirmed or presumed asbestos sites in Queensland schools.

 Minister angers school teachers, Fallon Hudson, The Daily Mercury : 13 March 2010

-And on 10 December 2009 a house beside the school was demolished during school hours.
-The house contained asbestos.
+On 10 December 2009 a house beside Mackay West State School was demolished during school hours.

 Govt to probe school asbestos scare, ABC News, 11 March 2010.